citp/privacy-policy-historical/t/tr/try/trywarcraft.com.md

 You can also contact us if you wish to change the way in which we use your personal information, i.e. whether Blizzard, the parent company or any subsidiary company can send you e-mails or standard mail regarding our products or services.

-You can contact us at the following address: Blizzard Entertainment SAS, TSA 60 001, 78143 Vélizy Villacoublay Cedex France.
+You can contact us at the following address: Blizzard Entertainment SAS, TSA 60 001, 78008 Versailles Cedex France.
 You can also reach us [by telephone](http://eu.blizzard.com/support/article.xml?locale=en_GB&tag=contactbilling).
 Please state which services or publications you no longer wish to receive so that we can respond to your needs more effectively.

 ### What level of security is applied to your personal information?